sharife/goldenthread-v2/site/content/get-involved/jobs/_index.md

 Position Responsibilities:
-•	Sustain and grow Golden Thread’s position as the leading producer of Middle East-focused plays in the US. o	Develop, implement, and evaluate artistic programs and productions for the season. o	Hire main artistic personnel including directors, performers, and designers. o	Cultivate relationship with playwrights locally, nationally, and internationally. o	Identify emerging voices and create a pipeline to develop next generation artists. o	Identify opportunities for collaborations, artistic exchange and partnerships that build cultural bridges and leverage resources. o	Create and sustain a creative environment that supports theatre artists to tell personal stories.
+•	Sustain and grow Golden Thread’s position as the leading producer of Middle East-focused plays in the US.
+•	Develop, implement, and evaluate artistic programs and productions for the season.
+•	Hire main artistic personnel including directors, performers, and designers.
+•	Cultivate relationship with playwrights locally, nationally, and internationally.
+•	Identify emerging voices and create a pipeline to develop next generation artists.
+•	Identify opportunities for collaborations, artistic exchange and partnerships that build cultural bridges and leverage resources.
+•	Create and sustain a creative environment that supports theatre artists to tell personal stories.
-•	Create a vibrant & thriving network of artists & organizations engaged with Middle Eastern Theatre. o	Engage Golden Thread’s resident artist community and create artistic opportunities for them. o	Discover, develop and support theatre artists of Middle Eastern heritage. o	Play a leading role in the national network of Middle Eastern and North African (MENA) Theatre artists and of theaters of color.
+•	Create a vibrant & thriving network of artists & organizations engaged with Middle Eastern Theatre.
+•	Engage Golden Thread’s resident artist community and create artistic opportunities for them.
+•	Discover, develop and support theatre artists of Middle Eastern heritage.
+•	Play a leading role in the national network of Middle Eastern and North African (MENA) Theatre artists and of theaters of color.
-•	Challenge artist and audience expectations about the history, culture and people of the Middle East. o	Engage a diverse audience to reflect and share about our common human experiences superseding cultural and political differences. o	Engage families and students in Golden Thread performances and programs. o	Foster the development of good relations with Middle Eastern communities and other cultural organizations locally, nationally and internationally.
+•	Challenge artist and audience expectations about the history, culture and people of the Middle East.
+•	Engage a diverse audience to reflect and share about our common human experiences superseding cultural and political differences.
+•	Engage families and students in Golden Thread performances and programs.
+•	Foster the development of good relations with Middle Eastern communities and other cultural organizations locally, nationally and internationally.
 •	Hire, supervise and evaluate senior staff.
 •	In collaboration with the Managing Director, develop the annual budget and quarterly operational objectives.
 •	Maintain funder relationships, write project grants, and develop new sources of funding and new strategies for community investment.